Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 • Gets motion sickness easily

-• Speech and Auditory difficulty
+• Speech and Auditory difficulties

 • Spatial issues